tdda/tdda/README.md

 For more details from a source distribution or checkout, see the `README.md` file and examples in the `constraints` subdirectory.

+The `tdda` repository also includes `rexpy`, a tool for automatically inferring regular expressions from a single field of data examples.

+The package also has doc strings, which you can see with:

+    >>> from tdda import rexpy
+    >>> help(rexpy)

 *Resources*
 -----------